 In addition to the above duties, each of these individuals regularly monitor the state of the garden for violations of rules, potential and actual problems, and progress of special project and general maintenance.

 Midvale Community Garden Committee Meetings are held monthly at Sequoya Library.
-Meetings are subject to changes in hours and location (when there is one) as well as cancellation, check the website or your email for any of these changes.
+Meetings are subject to changes in hours and location (when there is one) as well as cancellation; contact a committee member if you are interested in attending.

 The following are essential volunteer roles that may be performed by members of the Garden Committee or any other interested gardener: